 Pain and suffering is a legal term that refers to a host of injuries that a plaintiff may suffer as a result of an accident.
-It encompasses not just physical pain, but also emotional and mental injuries such as fear, insomnia, grief, worry, inconvenience and even the loss of the enjoyment of life.
+It encompasses not just physical pain, but also emotional and mental injuries such as fear, insomnia, grief, worry, inconvenience, and even the loss of the enjoyment of life.

-In almost every injury case, the plaintiff should be able to recover some amount, even if rather small -- and sometimes very large -- for pain and suffering damages.
+In almost every injury case, the plaintiff should be able to recover some amount, even if rather small—and sometimes very large—for pain and suffering damages.

 There is no hard and fast rule for how an insurance company must calculate pain and suffering.
 Many plaintiffs' attorneys were trained to use one of two methods for calculating pain and suffering.
 The first method is to multiply the plaintiff's actual damages (medical bills and lost wages) by a certain number, generally between 1 and 5 (depending on the severity of the injury).
 For example, if a plaintiff incurs $3,000 in medical bills related to a broken arm, he might multiply that by three, and conclude that $9,000 represents a reasonable amount for pain and suffering.

 Insurance companies are under no obligation to consider these types of methods in calculating pain and suffering.
-Many companies use computer programs to determine what amount of any settlement offer should be allotted for pain and suffering.
+Many companies use computer programs to determine what amount of a settlement offer should be allotted for pain and suffering.
 These programs often take into account not just the type of injury, but also the type of medical treatment the claimant sought.

-For example, insurance companies usually consider medical treatment by a physician to signify a more serious and compensable injury than does treatment by a chiropractor.
+For example, insurance companies usually consider medical treatment by a physician to signify a more serious and compensable injury than treatment by a chiropractor.
 Insurance companies also take into account the length of time the claimant sought treatment.
 If treatment seems excessive for the type of injury, the insurance company will not include all of the treatment in its calculation of pain and suffering.

 Damages for pain and suffering are recoverable, but how are they proven?
 Proof of this type of injury may take many forms and the more evidence you have to support your claim, the better your chance will be of recovering an amount you find satisfactory.

-The extent of your injury and accompanying pain and suffering can be evidenced through documentation such as photographs and personal journals that record the plaintiff’s physical and emotional feelings.
-Documentation from friends and family can provide additional evidence of the way the particular injury has negatively impacted the plaintiff’s life.
-Proof of treatment by a mental health professional is also helpful, and is necessary where the plaintiff is claiming injuries such as increased anxiety, insomnia, or depression.
+The extent of your injury and accompanying pain and suffering can be evidenced through documentation such as photographs and personal journals that record the plaintiff's physical and emotional feelings.
+Documentation from friends and family can provide additional evidence of the way the particular injury has negatively impacted the plaintiff's life.
+Proof of treatment by a mental health professional is also helpful and is necessary where the plaintiff is claiming injuries such as increased anxiety, insomnia, or depression.

 If the insurance company makes a settlement offer that includes compensation for pain and suffering, how do you know if it's a reasonable offer?
 A reasonable approach is to use either the multiplier method or the per diem method to get a ballpark figure (as discussed above).